 An estimated 8% of adults suffer from bruxism or teeth grinding.
 Left unmanaged, bruxism may lead to tooth damage, headaches, jaw pain, and difficulty chewing.
-At RenovaSmiles, in Manassas, Falls Church, and Woodbridge, Virginia, the team of expert dentists specializes in the diagnosis and treatment of bruxism.
+At RenovaSmiles, in Manassas, Falls Church, Woodbridge, and Arlington, Virginia, the team of expert dentists specialize in the diagnosis and treatment of bruxism.
 If teeth grinding is negatively affecting your oral health or overall quality of life, make an appointment today by calling the office nearest you or by clicking the online booking tool.

 Bruxism or teeth grinding is a condition characterized by the regular gnashing or clenching of your teeth.
 If you have bruxism, you may unconsciously grind your teeth when you’re awake, or you might clench them while you’re sleeping.

 Without proper diagnosis and treatment, bruxism can significantly interfere with your quality of life, resulting in jaw disorders, damaged teeth, and headaches.